 - Include relevant certifications for the company’s products and services

 - Attach a copy of the company’s latest bank statements

-Singapore has the lowest effective income tax rates in the world.
+Singapore has the lowest income tax rates in the world.
 On the other hand, income tax can go up to as high as 45% in the UK.
 The UK’s corporate tax rate for the 2020-2021 financial year was 19%; in Singapore, it was only 17%.

 There is no denying the fact that London is the epicentre of the international finance industry.
-Brexit or not, the UK still remains the ideal entry point into the European market.
+Brexit aside, the UK still remains an ideal entry point into the European market.

 Every business owner wants their product or services to reach out to the masses and this is where Singapore’s strategic location acts as a game-changer.
-The densely populated South Asian market is what every new business needs.
+The densely populated South Asian market offers opportunities for growth to every business.

-Be it the low corporate tax rate or set-up cost, the Singaporean Government has also played a major part in transforming a small country like Singapore into a global business hotspot.
+Whether the low corporate tax rates or affordable set-up costs, the Singaporean government has created a friendly environment for entrepreneurs and developed Singapore into a global business hotspot.